ovh/docs/pages/web_cloud/web_hosting/logs_and_statistics/guide.en-us.md

 ## Instructions

 Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) and select `Web Cloud`{.action} in the top navigation bar.
-Click `Hosting plans`{.action}, then choose the Web Hosting plan concerned.
+In the left-hand menu, click `Hosting plans`{.action}.

-From `Hosting plans`{.action}, choose the Web Hosting plan concerned and open the `Statistics and logs`{.action} tab.
+Select the hosting plan concerned, then click on the `Statistics and logs`{.action} tab.

-This tab consists of 3 sections.
-The first one presents the **statistics**, the second the raw **logs** of your hosting, and the last one is dedicated to the **administration of users** authorised to access the statistics.
+The screen that opens has 4 sections:

+- **Website visit statistics**: presents many statistics concerning your hosting
+- **Website logs**: displays raw logs for your hosting
+- **Infrastructure statistics**: presents graphical statistics (HTTP and SQL requests, FTP commands, etc.)
+- **User administration**: Displays users who are authorized to access statistics

 ![hosting](images/tab.png){.thumbnail}